Rayz357/Comp-Neuro/README.md

 - Bias-Variance Trade-off:
 We need to strike the right balance between bias and variance.
 Ideally we want to find a model with optimal model complexity that has both low bias and low variance
 Too complex models have low bias and high variance.
 Too simple models have high bias and low variance.
 ## Tutorial 6: Model Selection: Cross-validation
 We need to use model selection methods to determine the best model to use for a given problem.
 Cross-validation focuses on how well the model predicts new data.
  ### k-fold cross-validation
 - use Validation data to select the best model during the training process so that we don't have to use the test data

+## Tutorial outro
+- Cross validation VS. Bootstrapping
+- in bootstrapping, we generate many models(parameters) and see how the estimates distributes.
+By computing confidence intervals (CIs) from our bootstrapped estimates, we can?
+- in Cross validation, we select models by asking how well the model predicts new data. and k-fold cross validation allows us to use train data as validation data.